-- Provide you with a basic background knowledge on SALW issues in general, and their impacts on youth in particular. - Provide you with an overview on the reasons youth "choose" to become involved with SALW, under which circumstances this can happen and in what ways they become involved with SALW. - Assist you in designing a project plan for the youth they are working with. - Provide you with an overview of different types of activities, which can be undertaken by the trainees together with the youth.
+- Provide a basic background knowledge on SALW issues in general, and their impacts on youth in particular. - Provide an overview on the reasons youth "choose" to become involved with SALW, under which circumstances this can happen and in what ways they become involved with SALW. - Assist the trainees in designing a project plan for the youth they are working with . - Provide an overview of different types of activities, which can be undertaken by the trainees together with the youth. - Background knowledge on the wider conflict context and the impact of SALW in general, and on youth especially. - An understanding on why youth become involved with small arms and in what different ways. - To enable the trainees to encourage the youth they are working with to become active in SALW control issues.